FreeCAD/FreeCAD/src/Mod/Forms/README.md

 Class-A patch construction remains a related but distinct workflow.
 It should reuse Forms analysis and reference tools rather than being conflated with cage modeling in the initial implementation.

+## Blender import

+**File > Import** accepts `.blend` documents when Blender 4.0 or newer is installed.
+Blender is launched in background mode with automatic script execution disabled, and exports only the editable polygon control cage.
+Forms bakes modifiers before the first Catmull-Clark Subdivision Surface modifier, leaves subdivision unapplied, and transfers vertex and edge crease weights.

+Compatible objects require a manifold, all-quad control cage.
+A Mirror modifier is supported, including on a mesh without a Subdivision Surface modifier.
+Modifiers after subdivision, non-quad faces, loose vertices, branched boundaries, and non-manifold edges are rejected with an explanatory message.
+A standard Blender installation is discovered automatically; a nonstandard executable may be selected through the `BlenderExecutable` string parameter under `BaseApp/Preferences/Mod/Forms`.

+## Blender export

+**File > Export** writes selected objects to `.blend` through the same Blender installation.
+Standalone Forms primitives and editable Forms are written as quad control cages with a Catmull-Clark Subdivision Surface modifier and their vertex and edge creases.
+A selected Part Design Body or ordinary shape is written as its final tessellated mesh, so its visible result is preserved but its FreeCAD feature history is not.
+Forms using local T-mesh refinement, local edge insertion, or dissolved control edges are also exported as their final mesh because those topologies have no direct Blender subdivision-cage equivalent.

+General-shape tessellation uses a 0.1 mm linear deflection by default.
+It may be changed through the `BlenderLinearDeflection` float parameter under `BaseApp/Preferences/Mod/Forms`.